 Collective Cinema works with various local south east London partners to create the best possible events, including Joel Thomas and his Blackheath Centre for Singing, Catford’s Bottle Bar and Shop and Brockley Brewery, to name just a few.

 We have also partnered with south east London based Salthouse Bottles to bring you the very best small batch European wines to taste before the screenings.
 Get in the mood for the films and music with some modern selections from the Old World.

 Tickets are given away for every single screening to local charities including Age Exchange and other good causes in south east London such as Lewisham Hospital.
 Over 500 were given away in 2019… if you are a local charity and would like some free tickets please get in touch!

 If you are a volunteer in Lewisham and hold a Lewisham Local card you are entitled to 10% off tickets, drinks and snacks too.

-Collective Cinema is a new pop-up venture, screening films in south east London.
-It’s all about bringing people together to enjoy a movie in a unique venue.
+Collective Cinema is all about bringing people together to enjoy films, music and more in a unique and beautiful venue.
+Hope to see you there soon!